Avante-Vangard/AV-Hershey-Fonts/README.md

 Initially, the fonts keep the names inherited from AV-Hershey-OTF, but these names don't match the data presented in [_Calligraphy for Computers_](https://archive.org/details/DTIC_AD0662398).
-However, The upstream project references "tables" which aren't in the _Calligraphy for Computers_ paper, but appear to be referencing [_A Contribution to Computer Typesetting Techniques_](https://books.google.com/books?id=tGzop78ZCnMC), by Norman M. Wolcott, Joseph Hilsenrath of
-U.S. Department of Commerce, National Bureau of Standards, 1976.
-This work references Hershey as the source of the data.
-I have to research how universal this misnaming is, and come up with some appropriate names that respect Hershey's work, yet more accurately describe the contents.
+However, The upstream project references "tables" which aren't in the _Calligraphy for Computers_ paper, but appear to be referencing [_A Contribution to Computer Typesetting Techniques_](https://books.google.com/books?id=tGzop78ZCnMC), by Norman M. Wolcott, Joseph Hilsenrath of U.S. Department of Commerce, National Bureau of Standards, 1976.
+This 1976 work references Hershey as the source of the data, and may be the source of the mislabeled glyphs which don't match the complexity labels defined by Hershey.
+I have to research how universal this misnaming is (appears to be pretty wide, but I dont' see it in the 1976 paper yet.
+Hopefully I can come up with some appropriate names that respect Hershey's work, yet more accurately describe the contents.

 The point is, in this repo files are sorted into groups by font style, and not by file type: